 A thrift store might also have these cubbies for a lot cheaper.
 But you may be limited on how many you can get, the condition, and the style.
 It may also take longer to get them.
 Let your creativity free and see what you can do to find some fun wooden crafts for this project.

 Need more tips and tricks?
 See my huge list HERE!

 I loved the color of the wood of the wooden crates so much, I did not want to stain them at all.
-The only extra items needed were some zip ties, a drill and a wall anchor to prevent my kids from getting hurt or even myself as I am in an earthquake prone area.
+So I used them as the cubbies the way they are.
+The only extra items needed were some zip ties, a drill, and a wall anchor to prevent my kids from getting hurt or even myself as I am in an earthquake-prone area.

 Let me list all the materials I used for you, so you can easily access them.

-Next I stacked them in different directions on top of each other.
+Next, I stacked them in different directions on top of each other.
 I also have a large TV where I placed my yarn storage shelving unit.
-So it was ideal for me to use wooden crates for this project rather than buying book cases that were to large or could not frame the TV.
+So it was ideal for me to use wooden crates for this project rather than buying bookshelves that were too large or could not frame the TV.